Prescreened credit card offers are targeted to qualified consumers who are invited to apply for a new credit card.

 Terms like prescreened, preapproved and prequalified are sometimes all used interchangeably, so it can get confusing.

-“Typically, they indicate different degrees of assessment,” says Monica Eaton-Cardone, COO of Chargebacks911.
+“Typically, they indicate different degrees of assessment,” says Monica Eaton-Cardone, COO and founder of Chargebacks911.
 “The use of specific verbiage varies by company and region, so you really need to read the fine print of the offer.”

 Normally, she says, a prequalified offer is a less-rigorous assessment, and a preapproved offer is a more rigorous assessment.
 “Neither are ironclad guarantees of approval, but it means that the credit card company has already analyzed some of the numbers, and it’s statistically probable that you’ll be approved,” Eaton-Cardone continues.